nimroddanielmaayan/n8n-and-open-ai-summary/notes.md

 - n8n is short for "nodemation", which basically means "automation using nodes"

+- The way to get good business results is to solve a meaningful business problem in a good way, and then repeat the process in a wahy that's as automatic as possible.
+Eventually, it's possible to even develop a software (SASS) that can solve this problem

 ### My Progress - Types of Projects that I've Done

 - WhatsApp\web chatbot